 Archive of Mitigate Unconscious Bias session with Chris Rice, Grant Doster, and Russell Shaffer

-Join us July 13 for a conversation with Haben Girma to close out the Virtual AFB Leadership Conference
+Archive of A Conversation with Haben Girma to close out the Virtual AFB Leadership Conference

 Your support, your social-media sharing of AFB resources, your encouraging comments and messages, your generosity with your time and expertise, and your donations are helping us to pull this off and we cannot say thank you enough.

 Please also bookmark our Coronavirus (COVID-19) Resources for People Who Are Blind or Low Vision page, as we are updating it frequently.
 Stay safe and healthy, friends.
 You are important to us.

 03/10/2020—Over the last few weeks, we have been closely monitoring the evolving situation with the COVID-19 outbreak to ensure we are taking every precaution to look after our community.
 The health and safety of our staff, supporters, attendees, and the public at large is our primary concern.
 After careful consideration, we’ve decided to: